ihmeuw/vivarium_research/docs/source/intervention_models/wasting_treatment/index.rst

 **How to determine which wasting state transition rates apply to a given simulant:**

 #.
-Determine if a simulant is covered by treatment coverage with the scenario-specific probability :math:`C`
+Determine if a simulant is covered by treatment coverage with the scenario-specific probability :math:`C` (which applies to coverage of MAM and SAM equally at the draw level).
+Each simulant should have a single propensity value for :math:`C` for both MAM and SAM treatment (equally likely to be covered by SAM treatment as MAM treatment).

 #.
 If simulant is uncovered according to #1: apply untreated transition rates (:math:`r_{SAM,ux}` and :math:`r_{MAM,ux}`).
 If simulant is covered according to #1: determine if the simulant is "effectively" covered using the wasting state-specific probability :math:`E_{SAM}` or :math:`E_{MAM}` corresponding to the wasting state that they occupy at the current time step.
+NOTE: distributions of :math:`E_{SAM}` and :math:`E_{MAM}` should not be correlated at the draw level.
+Simulants should have random propensity values for :math:`E_{SAM}` and :math:`E_{MAM}` such that it is possible for them to be effectively covered for one course of MAM treatment and not effectively covered for the next and vice versa.

 #.
 If a simulant is not effectively covered according to #2, apply untreated transition rates (:math:`r_{SAM,ux}` and :math:`r_{MAM,ux}`).
 If a simulant is effectively covered according to #2, apply treated transition rates (:math:`r_{SAM,tx}` and :math:`r_{MAM,tx}`).